-A recent study discovered that now more than ever, people are paying attention to food labels.
+A 2015 study reported by Adweek discovered that now more than ever, people are paying attention to food labels.
 And if they don’t like – or simply don’t understand – what they see, they may not trust the brand as a whole.

 That’s why companies should not only be transparent when it comes to branding and packaging, but also take the time to have them professionally translated for foreign markets.
 Otherwise, brands run the risk of missing out on potential sales simply because their product labels aren’t accessible to non-English speakers.